charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 lists from the [container images][] directory.

 Using this list, it is possible to fetch the desired images locally on a system which has access to public repositories.
+The Shrinkwrap tool also gathers all the necessary images for a specific release into one "containers" folder of the resulting `tar.gz` ready for installation with docker-load, docker-tag, and docker-push
 When using the Juju docker-registry charm, the image archives can be copied to the running unit added to the registry.
 Note that if the `docker-registry` charm itself has been deployed offline, you will also need to fetch the registry image: